AFRY Criti

 Loading page...

-AFRY Criti is a customizable tool for efficient prioritisation of critical equipment.
+AFRY Criti is a customizable tool for efficient prioritization of critical equipment.
 It supports various classification tools, such as PSK 6800 standard based criticality classifications, process safety criticality classification, Hazard and operability study (HAZOP), and Failure modes, effects and criticality analysis (FMECA).
-AFRY Criti provides an optimised user interface for facilitating criticality classification workshops time-efficiently.
-The flexible tool is always customised to fit perfectly to the specific environment and to comply with strategy and needs.
+AFRY Criti provides an optimized user interface for facilitating criticality classification workshops time-efficiently.
+The flexible tool is always customized to fit perfectly into the specific environment and to comply with strategy and needs.

 The criticality classification helps you to: